arutarimu/DecisiveStrikeTimer/README.md

 # DecisiveStrikeTimer

-This is a super simple timer which gives an audio cue when the Decisive Strike runs out (60 seconds).
+This is a super simple timer which gives an audio cue when the Decisive Strike runs out in Dead By Daylight (60 seconds).
+More information on Decisive Strike here : https://deadbydaylight.gamepedia.com/Decisive_Strike

 ## Install